 The KREF website also offers information on electronic reporting.
-As a result of legislation (2019 Senate Bill 4), all candidates, slates of candidates, committees, and contributing organizations are required to electronically submit all required campaign finance reports to the Registry of Election Finance.
+As a result of recent legislation (2019 Senate Bill 4), all candidates, slates of candidates, committees, and contributing organizations will be required to electronically submit all required campaign finance reports to the Registry of Election Finance beginning with the 2020 Primary election.
 See KRS 121.120(6)(i) and 121.180(16).
-The Registry's electronic filing system is free of charge to all filers.
+The Registry's electronic filing system will be provided free of charge to all filers.